World Leaders Condemn Russian Decision On Ukraine

 UK prepares ‘robust’ sanctions

-UK Prime Minister Boris Johnson denounced Putin’s decision as “a flagrant violation of the sovereignty and integrity of the Ukraine”.
+UK Prime Minister Boris Johnson denounces Putin’s decision as “a flagrant violation of the sovereignty and integrity of the Ukraine”.

-A “very robust package of sanctions” would be triggered “with the first toecap of a Russian incursion or Russian invasion”, he added.
+A “very robust package of sanctions” would be triggered “with the first toecap of a Russian incursion or Russian invasion”, he adds.

 NATO says Russia seeks ‘pretext to invade Ukraine’

-NATO chief Jens Stoltenberg said Putin’s decision “further undermines Ukraine’s sovereignty and territorial integrity, erodes efforts towards a resolution of the conflict, and violates the Minsk Agreements, to which Russia is a party.
+NATO chief Jens Stoltenberg says Russia’s decision “further undermines Ukraine’s sovereignty and territorial integrity”.

 EU vows unified response

-Ursula von der Leyen and Charles Michel, the European Union’s two most senior figures, posted identical statements on Twitter.
+Ursula von der Leyen and Charles Michel, the European Union’s two most senior figures, on Twitter condemn Putin’s move as “a blatant violation of international law”.

-Condemning Putin’s move as “a blatant violation of international law”, they added: “The EU and its partners will react with unity, firmness and with determination in solidarity with Ukraine.”
+“The EU and its partners will react with unity, firmness and with determination in solidarity with Ukraine,” they add.

 Serbia fears crisis could spread

-Serbian President Aleksandar Vucic said there are fears that the Ukraine crisis “could spread in other parts of Europe and the world, especially on the Western Balkans”.
+Serbian President Aleksandar Vucic says there are fears that the Ukraine crisis “could spread in other parts of Europe and the world, especially on the Western Balkans”.